cminyard/gensio/README.rst

 "--with-all-gensios=dynamic", but this is the default.

 You can also disable all gensios by default by specifying "--with-all-gensios=no".
 Then no gensios will be built by default.
 This is useful if you only want a few gensios, you can turn all of them off then enable then ones you want.

-To set how individual gensios are built, you do "--with-<gensio>=x" where x is "no (don't built), yes (built into library) or dynamic (dynamically loaded executable).
+To set how individual gensios are built, you do "--with-<gensio>=x" where x is "no (don't build), yes (build into library) or dynamic (dynamically loaded executable).
 For instance, if you only wanted to build the tcp gensio into the library and make the rest dynamic, you could set up for all dynamic gensios and then add "--with-net=yes".

 These modules are put by default into $(moduleinstalldir) (specified with --with-moduleinstall on the configure line) which defaults to
 $(pkglibexecdir) (which is generally /usr/libexec/gensio).

+Note that dynamic loading is always available, even if you build in all the gensios in the library.
+So you can still add your own gensios by adding then to the proper directory.

 Gensios will be loaded first from the environment variable LD_LIBRARY_PATH, then from GENSIO_LIBRARY_PATH, then from the default